Skip to main content

 Drone filming

-The costs of both these activities must be borne in full by the film maker/event producer.
+These services carry additional costs and must be arranged in advance.
+The costs of both these activities must be paid in full by the film maker/event producer.

 +